 5) Have your local HVAC service technician install a programmable thermostat - An electronic, programmable thermostat from Dobbs will allow you to control your home or business's temperature, even when you're at work, on vacation, or asleep.
 Hot when you go to sleep, cold when you wake?
 Set your thermostat to adjust for that!
 Make the best use of your heating and air conditioning resources!
 If you lower your thermostat 1° for at least seven hours a day, you can save at least 1% on your heating bill.
 The same principle applies (inversely proportional) to saving on your cooling costs.

 Q. So I want the biggest HVAC unit you have.
-My neighbor says it can actually give me worse performance.
+I always live by the “Go big or Go home” philosophy.
+But my neighbor says a huge unit can actually give me worse performance.
 What do you think?

 A. LOL!
 I applaud your enthusiasm.
 And if you have enough square footage and a well-constructed ventilation system, a giant system can be phenomenal.
 But if you aren’t living at the Biltmore Estates, your neighbor may have a point.
 You don't really want your HVAC Unit to be a great deal larger than your needs.
 Domestic A/C systems control the comfort level in your home both by cooling the air around you, and by removing unnecessary humidity.
 This causes both short-term and long-term relief from the heat on your skin.
 An oversized air conditioner can cool your home faster, but it will use more energy and will not remove humidity adequately, thereby reducing the actual comfort of those in your home.
 Additionally, your ventilation system may not be able to support the massive airflow of a giant system.